-During law school, Ms. Murray worked as a patent agent at K&L Gates, a legal writing teaching assistant at the University of Pittsburgh School of Law, and an extern for Carnegie Mellon University’s Office of Technology Transfer.
-She also interned at an Intellectual Property boutique law firm and worked as a summer associate at International Paper Company in Loveland, Ohio.
+During law school, Laurén worked as a patent agent at K&L Gates and an extern with Carnegie Mellon University’s Office of Technology Transfer.
+She also spent a summer working in the legal department of an American paper and pulp company in Loveland, Ohio.

-Prior to law school, Ms. Murray participated in a ground water quality research project in Benin, West Africa and interned at General Electric in Louisville, KY.
+Prior to law school, Laurén conducted research on ground water quality in Benin, West Africa and interned at multinational conglomerate in Louisville, KY.

 - Is 35 U.S.C. §271(f) Keeping Pace with Times?
 The Law After the Federal Circuit’s Cardiac Pacemakers Decision, 29 J.L. & COM.
 117.